Spelling Reform 1: Conception and purpose

+Future reforms

 One of Lindgren's principles was "SR1 and nothing else" as he believed the public was unable to adopt multiple spelling reforms at once.
-Spelling Reform: A New Approach (1969), the book Lindgren published his reform in, only included the first step, SR1.
-He intentionally neglected writing about SR2 and subsequent steps to allow regulatory bodies to freely plan them in the future.
-Lindgren did, however, write that future SRs should include spelling the other short vowels phonetically as well.
-For example, //ɒ// (as in hot) would be spelt only as ⟨o⟩ (e.g. salt → solt and wash → wosh).
-Lindgren believed consonants should also be reformed (e.g. of → ov and nephew → nevew) but advised that this was less urgent than reforming the vowels.
-Each SR would be introduced only once the public had become familiarised with the last.
+In his 1969 book Spelling Reform: A New Approach, Lindgren published only the first step, SR1; he intentionally neglected writing about SR2 and subsequent steps to allow regulatory bodies to freely plan them in the future.

+Lindgren did, however, write that future spelling reforms should include spelling the other short vowels phonetically as well.
+For example, the short o vowel sound (//ɒ//, as in hot) would be spelt only with an o (e.g. salt→solt, wash→wosh).
+He believed consonants should also be reformed (e.g. of→ov, nephew→nevew) but advised that this was less urgent than reforming the vowels.
+Each spelling reform was to be introduced only once the public had become familiar with the last.

 SR1 in practice

 Lindgren provided the following examples to demonstrate what SR1 would change.